 If you’re looking for one of the best pubs in the Inner West, then check out Different Drummer.
 It’s one of the best pubs in Sydney to grab burgers, beers and cocktails, making it a truly versatile boozer.
 If you’re not in the mood for a burger (hey, it happens) then the rest of the pub food menu is designed to share, making this New York-style bar (with a funky soundtrack to boot) an ideal spot day or night.

 For some more great Inner West pubs, check out our guide to the best pubs in Newtown.

 The Lord Nelson Brewery

 19 Kent St, The Rocks, 2000

-Crowded AF on weekends, but absolutely one of Sydney’s most legendary drinking spots, The Lord Nelson is the site of Sydney’s first really trendy craft brewery, making good beer accessible to hop fiends before it was even remotely cool to do so.
+Crowded AF on weekends, but absolutely one of Sydney’s best pubs, The Lord Nelson is the site of Sydney’s first really trendy craft brewery, making good beer accessible to hop fiends before it was even remotely cool to do so.
 Even now, their most popular brews flow freely on tap, as do a suite of their other, more seasonal beers.

 The Hero of Waterloo